 6.4.
 SERVICES SUPPLIED IN CONNECTION WITH CERTAIN MOVABLE PROPERTY SITUATED IN AN EXPORT COUNTRY [Applicable provision: section 11(2)(g)(i) of the VAT Act] I. Background The VAT Act makes provision for services supplied that are directly in connection with movable property that is situated outside the Republic at the time that the services are rendered to be zero-rated.
 The term "movable property" is not defined in the VAT Act.
 In terms of the Companies Act, movable property is defined to include securities or shares.
-This implies that any services that are supplied to a resident of the Republic that are directly in connection with securities (debt securities, equity securities and participatory securities) in a foreign incorporated company that is listed on the JSE but which fall under a main register that is held in a foreign country, could be interpreted to mean the supply of services in a movable property that is situated in an export country.
+This implies that any services that are supplied to a resident of the Republic that are directly in connection with securities (debt securities, equity securities and participatory securities) in a foreign incorporated company that is listed on an exchange as defined in section 1 of the Financial Markets Act no 19 of 2012 but which fall under a main register that is held in a foreign country, could be interpreted to mean the supply of services in a movable property that is situated in an export country.
 II.
 Reason for change As previously stated, the VAT Act makes provision for the zero rating of services (fees charged) that are supplied directly in connection with movable property that is situated in an export country at the time the services are rendered.
-This implies that services supplied relating to securities or shares in a foreign incorporated company listed on the JSE but which fall under a main register that is held in a foreign country should be subject to zero-rating.
+This implies that services supplied relating to securities or shares in a foreign incorporated company listed on an exchange as defined in section 1 of the Financial Markets Act no 19 of 2012 but which fall under a main register that is held in a foreign country should be subject to zero-rating.
 This creates an anomaly in the application of the VAT provisions on these services.
 III.
-Proposal In order to address this anomaly, it is proposed that clarification be made in the VAT Act to specifically exclude debt securities, equity securities or participatory securities from the zero-rating provisions of section 11(2)(g)(i) of the VAT Act.
+Proposal In order to address this anomaly, it is proposed that clarification be made in the VAT Act to specifically exclude debt securities, equity securities or participatory securities as contemplated in section 2(2), listed on an exchange as defined in section 1 of the Financial Markets Act no 19 of 2012, from the zero-rating provisions of section 11(2)(g)(i) of the VAT Act.
 These services will now be subject to VAT at the standard rate.
 IV.
 Effective date The proposed amendment will come into effect from 1 April 2018.